Evelio Rosero: Education and career

 Evelio Rosero's motto could be 'a heart that feels, eyes that see'.
 He has explored in his oeuvre the hidden and alarming ways of life with their insanity and cruelties.
 New visions on good and evil, adolescence, love and vices and even the horror of Colombia's longtime war are some of the main topics in his books.
 His stories, sometimes filled with fantastic characters, are beautiful metaphors of humanity and man's fallibility.

-Evelio Rosero currently lives in Bogotá.
-In 2006 he won Colombia's Premio Nacional de Literatura (National Literature Prize) awarded in recognition of a life in letters by the Ministry of Culture.
-His work has been translated into a dozen European languages.

 Los Ejércitos

 Los Ejércitos (The Armies) is a novel of a country torn apart by war.
 Ismael, a retired old school teacher and his wife, Otilia, live morosely and modestly in the town of San José.
 Ismael loves to spy on his neighbor's wife, making his own wife to feel embarrassed, and there is a sense of idyll on everything going on until some family members begin to disappear and fear takes over the inhabitants of San José.
 One morning, after his usual walk, Ismael finds out that some soldiers of God knows what armies had taken away his neighbors.
-His wife had been looking for him and unsuccessfully he tries to find her instead.
+His wife had been looking for him, and unsuccessfully, he tries to find her instead.
 The fighting intensifies from all sides, and while the citizens of San José decide to run away and join the hordes of displaced peasants of Colombia, Ismael chooses to stay in the blasted and ghost township.